tarasowski/javascript-pocketguide/weird-parts/001_this-keyword.md

 walkPeriod.format() // -> 2 hourse and 30 minutes
 ```

-* `walkPeriod.format()` is a method invocation on an object, with the context `walkPeriod` object. `this.hourse` evaluates to 2 and `this.minutes` to 30, so method returns the correct result.
+* `walkPeriod.format()` is a method invocation on an object, with the context `walkPeriod` object. `this.hours` evaluates to 2 and `this.minutes` to 30, so method returns the correct result.

 ```js
 const a = { a: 'a' }